gewuek/flower_classification_vai_tf_numpy_array/README.md

 # flower_classification_dnndk_v1
 This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use DNNDK tools to deploy the model into ZCU102 board.
+The dataset is downloaded from: https://www.kaggle.com/alxmamaev/flowers-recognition And although you may find the dataset from Keras tutorial: https://www.kaggle.com/alxmamaev/flowers-recognition The ARM deploy code is modified from the DNNDK resnet50 example code.

 The whole design is trained and deployed using Ubuntu 18.04 + TensorFlow 1.12 + DNNDK 3.1 + PetaLinux 2019.1
 To make it easier I just make my model ovefit the dataset.
 All the training/validation/calibration data are just from the same dataset.